clij/clij2/reference_transposeXZ.md

 ## transposeXZ
 ![Image](images/mini_clijx_logo.png)

-Transpose X and Z in an image.
+Transpose X and Z axes of an image.

 ### Usage in ImageJ macro
 ```